 10 reasons you should hire a doula for your baby’s birth

-Here at boober we can think of a million reasons why they improve the birthing experience for many.
+Here at boober we can think of a million reasons why doulas improve the birthing experience for many.
 No matter what your plan is—a home water birth, a hospital birth with an epidural, an unmedicated hospital birth, a planned cesarean, or otherwise—a professional doula can provide you with one-on-one personalized care during this transformative experience.

 Doulas not only help you move through labor; they also provide critical support and guidance through those pivotal first hours with your baby.
 With that in mind, these are the top reasons why you should consider hiring a doula: